 For those of us fortunate enough to have multiple ways to prove our identity, it’s something we never have to think about.
 The modern European citizen might have their passport or driving license to hand when they need to quickly confirm their identity, while for more sophisticated checks they can lean on their credit score, address history and other sophisticated tools.
-It’s a process which might frustrate us - but it’s not something that causes us real pain.
+It’s a process that might frustrate us - but it’s not something that causes us real pain.

 But this isn’t the case for everyone.
 For some people being asked to confirm their identity results in a humiliating situation where they have to throw themselves at the mercy of the business or organisation in question or quietly slink away and hope they can do without.
 That might not sound like the end of the world when it comes to buying a product online, but it can be a matter of life or death if it stops them from accessing vital services and support.

 That’s because in our modern world identity and inclusion can’t be separated.
 Without a trustworthy identity, an individual finds themselves cut off and excluded - left to fend for themselves and caught in a frustrating catch-22 where the services which could help them build a trustworthy picture of their identity often require an identity document to get started.

 When this happens, these individuals slip through the cracks - either because they were never given the chance to engage or due to a change in their personal circumstances it becomes more and more difficult for them to engage with society.
 From getting a bank account through to registering for benefits or even accessing healthcare, a lack of formal identification prevents people from enjoying the fundamental benefits of modern life.

 This state of affairs doesn’t have to continue.
 While traditional approaches to identity have relied on physical documents and asked people to establish their identity from scratch every time they access a new service, a new approach founded on a principle of reusability can ensure that no one slips through the cracks.